 Among the troubles that pregnancy comes with, digestion problems verging on an acute case of acidity is common in most.
 To regulate the acid-base proportion in the body, pregnant women are advised to perform vajrasana.

-Keeping your toes together with your knees closely joined, form a bucket like niche to sit upon.
+Keeping your toes together with your knees closely joined, form a bucket like a niche to sit upon.
 You must straighten your spine sternly and place your hands softly on the knees.
 Now, begin the inhalation through the nose and exhalation through the mouth—an effective yogic breathing technique to reach the depths of the bowels.